 IG Markets CFD Provider Reviewed

-FSA imposes disclosure to block covert stakes
+FCA imposes disclosure to block covert stakes